nan-guo/sqlo/docs/expressions.md

 # Expressions & Functions

-Guide to using SQL functions and raw expressions in sqlo.
+Guide to using SQL functions and raw expressions in dm-core-sql-toolkit.

 ## Raw SQL Expressions